1920s Men’s Hairstyles: The Best Gentlemen Looks

 Two coworkers are going over paperwork at the moment.
 Men’s hairstyles from the 1920s included a side part and a combover, both popular at the time.
 Photo: Deposit Photos

 Having no hair or thinning locks vastly differed from having thick waves or medium-length tresses.
-The shine of the scalp was highlighted by brushing the hair back and finishing it off with Brilliantine, making it gleam more than ever before.
+Brushing the hair back and finishing it off with Brilliantine highlighted the scalp’s shine, making it gleam more than ever before.

 Although a toupee or hat can cover up any receding hairlines or bald spots on a man’s head, it is not essential for an older adult.
 The lack of hair on one’s head could truly demonstrate the maturity and wisdom that comes with age.